andll/bftd/README.md

 After genesis is done, you should copy configuration files to each machine.

-After that, checkout and build bftd on each validator:
+After that, clone the repo and build bftd on each validator:
 ```
 git clone <this repo>
 cd bftd